 Within the world of private asset classes, there's certainly a number of sub-asset classes that makes it real for folks.
 Probably most folks are aware of private equity.
 Private equity is inclusive of both buyout and venture capital.
 A buyout is where largely it's about taking a public company private to therefore make improvements and then relaunch or relist that company to, as a public company.
 Venture capital is about taking equity investment in early stages of startups and the like, and bringing those to IPO or to a strategic buyer.
 Private debt is another private asset class, similar to private equity, but the stakes that are being taken in the portfolio companies are through credit or through loans that are being provided to private companies.
-And then there's private real assets, both equity and debt stakes can be taken in those either properties or projects or the like.
+And then there's private real assets such as real estate, infrastructure or natural resources.
+And through private real assets, both equity and debt stakes can be taken in those either properties or projects or the like.